 And that’s it.

-And this low bar to entry is why so many producers and agents have traditionally leaned on unpaid interns to read scripts and write coverage.
+And this low bar to entry is why so many producers and agents have traditionally leaned on unpaid interns (and now AI / LLMs) to read scripts and write coverage.
 Producers and agents just need to know if the script is decent, or good.
 Or if it appeals to the college kid haunting their office for school credit.

 So as you might imagine, in the real world, it’s extremely, extremely easy for script coverage services to exist.
 And so, voila: there are dozens, if not hundreds of services offering script coverage services on the internet.

-But I run the original one, and, if you don’t mind me saying, the best one: Screenplay Readers.
-We’ve been around since 1999, and boy oh boy have a lot of really bad clones of us popped up over the years, but that’s tale for another time.
+But I run the original one.
+Literally.
+My company Screenplay Readers.
+We’ve been around since 1999, and boy oh boy have a lot of really bad clones of us popped up over the years (some of whom even copied the Screenplay Readers website word for word and service for service, changing only a couple of images around), but that’s a tale for another time.

-Anyhow, at Screenplay Readers, as you may have heard, one of our core beliefs is that you absolutely do not need to pay for script coverage.
+Here at Screenplay Readers, as you may already know, one of our core beliefs is that you absolutely do not need to pay for script coverage.
 We’ve always encouraged screenwriters to get free feedback first, before coming to us, whether it’s from a writers group or friends or colleagues, online and off.
-And then when you exhaust all those methods and still feel you need a professional take on your draft, come to us and we can help.
+And when writers have exhausted all those methods but still feel they need a professional opinion, come to us and we can help.

-But the difference between my script coverage service, Screenplay Readers, and many other script coverage services, is that we go beyond what “intern level” coverage and “script contest coverage” provides.
-That is, we provide more notes in our coverage, and we provide constructive suggestions, and our readers are vastly more experienced than the majority of script readers working for other services.
+But the difference between my script coverage service, Screenplay Readers, and many other script coverage services, is that we go way, way beyond what “intern level” coverage and “script contest coverage” provides: our notes are just more comprehensive and helpful because our readers are, well, vastly more experienced than the majority of script readers working for other services.

 So when it comes to providing a bit of advice on what to look for when shopping for script coverage or development notes, we kinda know what we’re talking about, now going on 30 years of being in business.